 Module Two Small Group Courses for the application and practice of advanced Vedic Mantra Chanting.

-The maximum size in this and all group situations will be limited to a maximum of five students and there will be no fee for joining the monthly group or the ongoing sessions.
+The maximum size in all group situations will be limited to a maximum of five students.

 All are welcome to apply and if needed, a free preliminary half hour meeting is available with Paul.
 Please email to arrange an initial meeting, either at his studio near Stroud or Online, to chat around options regarding Chanting within Individual lessons.